machida/rails4static/README.md

 ## How do I get started?

+1) Fork it.

-1) You'll need to clone your rails4static to your local machine.
+1) Clone your rails4static to your local machine.

 ```
-git clone git@github.com:taea/rails4static.git
+git clone git@github.com:YOURUSER/rails4static.git
 ```

 2) Start up Ruby on Rails.